 The signs of parasites can be numerous but usually the one that convinced you to start the program has gone away after one set of ten days on the Worm Out formula and then ten days off, ten days back on for a total of 30 days of controlled dieting and cleansing. (so 40 days with the garlic too)

-My Experience with the Parasite Cleanse
+My Experience with a Natural Parasite Cleanse Protocol

 Taking garlic capsules for ten days is not a big deal at all; the hardest part is remembering to do it.